-“Learn from your mistakes” they say, but we would say “learn from others’ mistakes rather than your own”.
-While planning how to organize an event most of people are following patterns or old schemes, which are not up-to-date anymore.
+“Learn from your mistakes” they say, but I would say “learn from others’ mistakes rather than your own”.
+While planning how to organize an event most people are following patterns or old schemes, which are not up-to-date anymore.
 Check the top event management mistakes and make sure to avoid them.

 How to organize an event?

 If you made a decision to include events in your marketing strategy – you are halfway there!
 You are up-to-date with the newest trends and you can lead your market, but you need to do it right!
 Event marketing, to remind, means promoting your brand or product through events.
 Simple as that, but don’t mix it with event promotion.
 You can find out more about the differences in our article.

 Event management is a responsibility with many questions and possible mistakes.
 Don’t worry – even the best event organizers are making them!
 A well-organized event is a huge success for a company.
 Not only money are the measurable effect, but most importantly – clients’ satisfaction and connection to the brand after starting trustworthy relationships thanks to the event.

 In the article, an expert in event management, Jakub Kozioł will share the mistakes he made in the past and the lesson he got from that experience.
 Scroll down for more information about him.
 What does he see as the basic principle?